a

 Patriot Academy was the vision of Lt.
 Gen. (Ret.)
 Clyde A. Vaughn, former director of the Army National Guard.

-Through the course of an academic timeline, the United States National Guard Patriot Academy provides a robust educational program for qualifying enlistees to earn an Indiana High School Diploma and post secondary credits while developing their life skills and military training.
+Through the course of an academic timeline, the United States National Guard Patriot Academy provided a robust educational program for qualifying enlistees to earn an Indiana High School Diploma and post secondary credits while developing their life skills and military training.

 Provide curriculum and resources, tailored to the individual Soldier, that allows them to earn a High School Diploma.